How to plan for aging solo as a childless adult

 Senior housing

-Or, you might consider researching a list of assisted living communities and helping it on hand in case you need more assistance as you age.
+Or, you might consider researching a list of assisted living communities and having it on hand in case you need more assistance as you age.
 Staying prepared can help you make informed decisions about your housing.

 Healthy aging